mattermost-community/matrix-as-mm/documentation/USE-CASES.md

 ![Bridge uses cases in Mattermost](./images/mm-ui.jpg)

-- Users will use the UI to work with distributed channels exactly in the same ways as working with ordinary public channels and group channels.
+- Users will use the UI to work with distributed federated channels exactly in the same ways as working with ordinary public channels and group channels.
 - Public channels for communication with Matrix will be created by admin users in Mattermost.
-Only admin users can create these channels.
+Only admin users and team administrators of default team  can create these channels.
 - The public channels for federation with Matrix must be created in the *default* team.
 - The default team is created when first admin users is created in Mattermost.
-The does not need to be default.
+The does not need to be named default.
 - All users can create group channels for direct messaging with Matrix users.
 - All users can create private channels for communicating with Matrix users.
 - Group channels for direct messaging and private distributed channels must include the _matrix.bridge_ user.
 It is required for communication with Matrix users.